 Garnish with a little more cilantro and there ya go!
 Easy like Sunday Morning… or Tuesday night.
-Whateves.
-We love ours with Creamy Green Chile Chicken Enchiladas, Chicken Ranchero, Mexican Pork, Mexican Veggie Medley, Turkey Enchiladas, and Red Chile Pork Enchiladas.
+Whatever.
+We love our Cilantro Lime Cauliflower Rice with Creamy Green Chile Chicken Enchiladas, Chicken Ranchero, Mexican Pork, Mexican Veggie Medley, Turkey Enchiladas, and Red Chile Pork Enchiladas.

 Cilantro Lime Cauliflower Rice

-16 oz. riced cauliflower (or 2 cauliflower florets, riced in a food processor)
+- 16 oz. riced cauliflower or 2 heads cauliflower florets, riced in a food processor on the shred setting

 - Pinch of Kosher salt